opennetworkinglab/aether-onramp/README.md

 $ docker exec -it gnbsim-1 cat summary.log
 ```

 Finally, you can bring up the Aether Management Platform (AMP) to view
 dashboards showing different aspects of Aether's runtime behavior.
 Type:

 ```
 $ make aether-amp-install
 ```
+To deploy aether-onramp with AMP on ubuntu 22.04 make below target before
+AMP deployment

+$ make amp-install-22.04

 You can access the dashboards for Aether's Runtime Control system and
 Aether's Monitoring system at the following URLs: